-Khaki Campbell ducks are not often raised as both meat and egg poultry birds because of their size, and are primarily kept as egg layers in the United States.
+Khaki Campbell ducks are not often raised as meat and egg poultry birds because of their size.
+They are primarily kept as egg layers in the United States.

-A mature Khaki Campbell hen usually lays between 170 to 230 extra large white eggs per year.
+A mature Khaki Campbell hen usually lays between 170 to 230 extra-large white eggs per year.
 A female of this domesticated duck breed typically will begin laying eggs when she is only five to seven months old.

-They are easy to train to free range and go back up into their coop/duck house at night after foraging voraciously all day long.
+They are easy to train to free-range and go back up into their coop/duck house at night after foraging voraciously all day long.

 This domesticated duck breed is a large meat duck type of poultry bird like the Pekin.
-They grow rapidly – and lay an above average amount of white to light blue eggs in the process.
+They grow rapidly – and lay an above-average amount of white to light blue eggs in the process.

 Saxony ducks are also highly regarded for being calm, affable to even affectionate with their keepers, as well as being naturally curious.

-Mature ducks of this domesticated breed usually weigh in between eight to nine pounds.
+Mature ducks of this domesticated breed usually weigh between eight to nine pounds.
 Saxony duck hens lay between 80 to roughly 100 eggs per year.

-This is an excellent egg laying domesticated duck breed.
+This is an excellent egg-laying domesticated duck breed.
 Keepers can expect to collect between three to five light brown large eggs per week from mature hens – totaling roughly 220 eggs per year.

-Buff Orpington ducks are highly regarded for their affectionate demeanor and vast foraging abilities.
-The beautiful buff feathers.
+Artisans and craters also covet the beautiful buff feathers.
 Mature ducks of this domesticated breed weigh between eight to 10 pounds on average, making them a potential multi-purpose poultry bird.

 Members of this domesticated duck breed are excellent egg layers and typically offer keepers between 210 to up to 340 large white eggs annually.

 However, due to their environmental hardiness and longevity, some backyard keepers – especially those on small (5 to 10 acres) acreage homesteads to have a steady source of both meat and eggs.

 Welsh Harlequin ducks generally live for a decade when kept in a healthy environment and cared for property.

 Ducks of this domesticated breed live nine to 12 years, on average.
 Magpie duck hens lay up to five colorful eggs weekly in shades of white, cream, light blue, and green.

-Magpie ducks are a light class bird and rarely ever raised for their meat – although it tastes moist and tender.
+Magpie ducks are a light-class bird and rarely ever raised for their meat – although it tastes moist and tender.
 They weigh only three to five pounds once they mature.

 Domesticated duck breeds can provide eggs or meat for your family.
-They also make great “farm pets” to adorn ponds both small and large.
+They also make great “farm pets” to adorn ponds, both small and large.